Google Analytics 4 (GA4): What it is and How To Set up the Basics

 1. Navigate to Google Analytics and follow the instructions to set up an account.

-2. Choose a name for your account and select any appropriate account data sharing settings.
+2. Choose a name for your account (usually your company name) and select any appropriate account data sharing settings.

-4. Enter a name for your Property and choose your time zone and currency.
+4. Enter a name for your Property (this could be your company name again) and choose your time zone and currency.

 Setting up the Basics of Google Analytics 4